Commercial Mediator and Arbitrator for Complex Business Disputes

 Areas of Practice

-As a full-time neutral, Mr. Burke conducts mediations and arbitrations in disputes involving the following areas:
+As a full-time neutral, Mr. Burke handles mediations and arbitrations in complex commercial disputes across the following areas:

 Arbitration Philosophy